EzraNagel/ebayExtension/README.md

 # personalCode
-Google extension for Manifest 2.0
-Enter person name and address in 4 line format on purchase checkout and javascript will parse and automatically submit
+Personal projects for experience and growth in languages and frameworks